HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 #### Custom Renderers on the Job Details Page

-The "Job Details" page became extensible, and custom sections can now be added by calling the `UseJobDetailsRenderer` method that takes an integer-based ordering parameter and a callback function with `JobDetailsRendererDto` parameter that contains all the necessary details about page itself and a job being displayed.
+The "Job Details" page became extensible.
+Custom sections can now be added by calling the `UseJobDetailsRenderer` method that takes an integer-based ordering parameter and a callback function with `JobDetailsRendererDto` parameter that contains all the necessary details about the page itself and a job being displayed.

 ```csharp
 configuration
     .UseJobDetailsRenderer(10, dto => new NonEscapedString("<h4>Hello, world!</h4><p>I'm a custom renderer.</p>"))
 ```

-After calling a method above, new section appears on the "Job Details" page under the "Parameters" and above the "States" sections, please find an example below.
+After calling a method above, a new section appears on the "Job Details" page under the "Parameters" and above the "States" sections.
+Please find an example below.

 <img alt="Custom Dashboard Renderer" src="/img/custom-renderer.png">